rb81/convollama/README.md

 ## Features

-- Dynamic topic generation based on user input
+- Dynamic topic generation based on user input or keywords
-- Multi-participant conversations with AI-generated profiles
+- Multi-participant conversations with AI-generated or user-defined profiles
+- User-selectable LLM models for participants
-- Configurable conversation parameters (number of participants, max messages, etc.)
+- Configurable conversation parameters (number of participants, rounds, etc.)
 - Real-time conversation display with colorized output
 - Automatic saving of conversations in both JSON and Markdown formats
 - Graceful handling of program interruption